vippsas/vipps-login-api/vipps-login-api-quick-start.md

 ### Step 3 - Log in

-Log the user in by using OAuth 2.0.
+Log the user in by using OpenID Connect.

 <Tabs
 defaultValue="curl"